michalkowal66/quizzy/README.md

 ### 0\.
 Before building the app

-The app requires the following environmental variables to be set in a .env file within the main directory:
+The app requires the following environmental variables to be set in a .env file within the root directory of the repository:

 ```env
 ADMIN_USER=quizzy_admin